vergecurrency/verge/doc/pos-consensus-draft.md

 ## Block Representation

 A PoS block retains the existing block header for compatibility with storage and relay infrastructure.
 A dedicated version bit identifies PoS.
 After activation, the five PoW algorithm version encodings are invalid for new blocks.
+Historical blocks through activation height minus one retain their original header interpretation and proof-of-work validation.
+At and after activation, the PoS version bit is mandatory, proof-of-work blocks are invalid, and both nBits and nNonce must be zero.
+The in-memory null-header sentinel uses nVersion equal to zero so a valid PoS header with zero nBits is not mistaken for an empty object.
+PoS timestamps must be exact 30-second slot boundaries and must map to a slot strictly later than the parent block's slot; skipped slots remain valid.

 The first transaction remains structurally coinbase-like so existing block indexing can be adapted incrementally.
 It creates no subsidy and may pay at most the block's transaction fees to the owner-controlled reward destination committed by the selected bond.